 Summary of Michael’s Video about Raleigh St. Augustine Grass

 Here we are in our first of three St. Augustines that we carry.
 We carry the Raleigh St. Augustine, which we’re in here, we carry the Floratam and Palmetto St. Augustine, depending on what your different requirements are as far as shade and what not.

-Raleigh St. Augustine by the piece, by the pallet, it’s probably the grass that …it’s 99% of what we sell and it probably composes 95% of what our farm grows.
-It’s a giant farm and the vast majority of is the Raleigh St. Augustine, I suspect for good reason it’s been that way a long time.
-If you look around in your neighborhood, more than likely the regular …this is Raleigh St. Augustine is what’s probably in your neighbor’s yard and probably in your yard as well.
+We sell Raleigh St. Augustine by the piece, by the pallet and by the half pallet.
+It’s probably 99% of what we sell, and it probably comprises 95% of what our farm grows.
+We have a very large grass farm and the vast majority of our farm’s acreage is the Raleigh St. Augustine for good reasons.
+It’s been that way a long time.
+If you look around in your neighborhood, more than likely Raleigh St. Augustine is what’s probably in your neighbor’s yard and probably in your yard as well.

 As far as the Raleigh St. Augustine, I would say we sell the most of it for a good reason.
 It’s fairly forgiving and easy to take care of, and looks pretty good to most folks.
 And I think that it’s probably a real good option for lots of people.

 If you have any questions about Raleigh St. Augustine grass sod or any of the sod varieties we sell, please give us a call at 281-431-7441 for quick answers to your questions and a quote for your project.
 Our family has been in the grass business since 1981 and we’ve been focused on quality since the beginning.
 If you’d like to purchase the high quality grass sod that will make your home look great year after year, call us at Houston Grass.

 We’re located in Arcola, TX, just off Highway 6 on McKeever Road.
 Our office is just a few miles east of Sienna Plantation.
 Call us at 281-431-7441 or send us an email by using the contact form today!

 - Sod Installation and Care Tips